Shopify/erb_lint/README.md

 For example, `erblint --lint-all --enable-all-linters` will run all available linters on all ERB files in the current directory or its descendants (`**/*.html{+*,}.erb`).

+### Gotchas

+Each ruby statement (between ERB tags `<% ... %>`) is parsed and analyzed independently of each other.
+Any rule that requires a broader context can trigger false positives (e.g. `Lint/UselessAssignment` will complaint for an assignment even if used in a subsequent ERB tag).

 ## Available linters

 `erb-lint` comes with linters on-board: